Techmonkeys-se/deploy-k8s/README.md

 ## Preparations
 --------------

-- Clone the repo from the machine which you are going to use as bastion/deploy host.
+- Clone the repo to the machine which you are going to use as bastion/deploy host.

 ´´´
 git clone deploy-k8s CHANGE URL!